hfinkel/lfort/docs/LanguageExtensions.rst

 Availability attribute
 ======================

-Clang introduces the ``availability`` attribute, which can be placed on declarations to describe the lifecycle of that declaration relative to operating system versions.
+LFort introduces the ``availability`` attribute, which can be placed on declarations to describe the lifecycle of that declaration relative to operating system versions.
 Consider the function declaration for a hypothetical function ``f``: